-Games are played against other vintage teams from Ohio and across the country.
+Games are played against other vintage teams from Ohio and across the country, as well as teams of local community members.
 Each season the Muffins play over 40 matches and travel all over Ohio and out-of-state.
-Most recently, the Muffins traveled to Douglass, Michigan for a vintage base ball festival.
-The home field for the Muffins is in the Ohio Village, and many games are held in Muffin Meadow each summer.
-Everyone is welcome to come and cheer on all the participants in this family-friendly event.
-During, after and before the games, various members of the team are available to answer questions about the differences between the game of the 1860s and the game of today.
+The home field for the Muffins, Muffins Meadow, is in the Ohio Village, and many games are held there each summer.
+Everyone is welcome to come and cheer on all the participants during these family-friendly events.
+Before, during and after the games, various members of the team are available to answer questions about the differences between the game of the 1860s and the game of today.

 If you would like to play base ball with the Muffins or Diamonds, we would love to hear from you.
 Before each new playing year begins, the Muffins and Diamonds accept new members.
 In addition to ballists (players), we are very interested in recruiting volunteers as sideline interpreters, scorekeepers, and umpires—no prior experience necessary.

-For information on the Ohio Village Muffins/Diamonds Program or the training seminars contact Susan Brouillette at the Ohio History Center in Columbus at 614.297.2616 or firstname.lastname@example.org.
+For information on the Ohio Village Muffins or Diamonds Program or the training seminars contact Susan Brouillette at the Ohio History Center in Columbus at 614.297.2616.